GeniusesOfSymfony/WebSocketBundle/UPGRADE-2.0.md

 - The `Gos\Bundle\WebSocketBundle\Pusher\Amqp\Utils` class has been removed
     - This was an internal helper for building `ext/amqp` related dependencies and should not have been used by package users
 - Removed the `gos_web_socket.ws.client` service, a `Gos\Bundle\WebSocketBundle\Pusher\Wamp\WampConnectionFactoryInterface` instance should be used to create the client if needed
+- Removed support for ZeroMQ as a push service due to the PHP extension being unmaintained